 - Some may find the interiors a little bland, and the period character of the building's exterior is sadly hidden behind orange render

-- Best suited to couples - no extra beds / baby cots, and bathrooms aren’t fully separated from the bedrooms (though toilets are enclosed)
+- Best suited to couples - no extra beds / baby cots, and some bathrooms aren’t fully separated from the bedrooms (though toilets are enclosed)

 Best time to go